 - Debt balance can also be assumed to be constant unless there is a need to increase the debt

 - Notes to the accounts would give repayment terms and conditions which need to be accounted for while building the debt schedule

-- For some industries, like Airlines, Retail etc Operating Leases might have to capitalized and converted to debt.
+- For some industries, like Airlines, Retail, etc Operating Leases might have to capitalize and converted to debt.
 However, this is a complex topic and beyond the scope of discussion at this point